Cofonez/PosNegCount/README.md

 # PosNegCount
-python program for counting positive and negative numbers input
+python program for counting positive and negative numbers input by a user